cjohansson/emacs-phps-mode/docs/heuristics.md

 ## Heuristics

-These should solve the problem of freezing editor for too long when making white-space changes to code in large files.
+These should solve the problem of freezing editor for too long when making small changes to large files.
 Otherwise a full incremental re-parse would be triggered more often than necessary.

-### Return
-When pressing return when the rest of the current line after cursor is only white-space, move indexes of tokens, lexer states, indentation and imenu forward one point

-### Backspace
-When pressing backspace when the rest of the current line before cursor is only white-space, move indexes of tokens, lexer states, indentation and imenu backward one pint

 ### Indenting
 When indenting a line, calculate difference in white-space and change indexes of buffer after point correspondingly